By Steve Beauregard

-(Editor’s note: as of this writing in the summer of 2017, the Monte Carlo is transforming into the Park MGM and NoMad Hotels.
+(Editor’s note: as of this writing in January of 2018, the Monte Carlo is transforming into the Park MGM and NoMad Hotels.
 During construction, the Monte Carlo tram stop remains open.
 We’ll update this article as construction and remodeling progresses).

 We’ve all been there: you’re walking along the Las Vegas Strip, wanting to get to another casino.
 You see the large flashy sign, and think to yourself, “just a little bit further.”
 Twenty minutes later, you find yourself still slogging along in the Sin City heat.

 Distances between casinos in Las Vegas can be deceivingly long, which is why the free tram that goes from the Bellagio down south through the Aria and Monte Carlo is Godsend to Vegas visitors tired of walking all day.

 The tram, called the “Aria Express” is the free, quick and convenient tram system that shuttles passengers to and from three MGM Resorts International properties on the Las Vegas Strip: Monte Carlo, the Aria, and the Bellagio.

 It’s one of three free Las Vegas Strip trams.